-All disputes regarding the implementation of this Plan will be managed in accordance with the Whitehorse City Council Complaint and Feedback Policy and this documents is available on the Whitehorse Council City website (link: https://www.whitehorse.vic.gov.au/sites/whitehorse.vic.gov.au/files/assets/documents/Whitehorse-Complaints%2BFeedback\Policy\2021.pdf) and at the Civic Centre 379-397 Whitehorse Road, Nunawading VIC.
+All disputes regarding the implementation of this Plan will be managed in accordance with the Whitehorse City Council Complaint and Feedback Policy and this documents is available on the Whitehorse City Council www.whitehorse.vic.gov.au/about-council/contact-us/feedback-compliments-complaints and at the Civic Centre 379-397 Whitehorse Road, Nunawading VIC.
 This document is periodically reviewed and updated by Council.
 Council documents are published online and - in some cases - in print.
-All such documentation is made available through Council's Communications Department by calling 9262 6124 emailing customer.service@whitehorse.vic.gov.au.
+All such documentation is made available through Council's Communications Department by calling 9262 6124 or emailing customer.service@whitehorse.vic.gov.au.